-t Access and Eligibility al Cost Limit (2 of 2) on of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, the are followed to determine in advance of waiver entrance that the individual's health and welfare cost limit: VP case managers conduct a comprehensive assessment of the applicant to determine service the participant's input, develop a Participant Centered Service Plan (PCSP) delineating how be met and the funding source for all services.
-Of the services identified, only those services State Plan services, other services, and supports, and which are used as the payer of last resort icipant under the MCWP.
-Participants receive services under the MCWP based on need until thed.
-When the cost cap is reached, the participant is disenrolled from the MCWP and informed on of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, t are followed to determine in advance of waiver entrance that the individual's health and welfare cost limit: WP case managers conduct a comprehensive assessment of the applicant to determine service th participant's input, develop a Participant Centered Service Plan (PCSP) delineating how be met and the funding source for all services.
-Of the services identified, only those services State Plan services, other services, and supports, and which are used as the payer of last resort icipant under the MCWP.
-Participants receive services under the MCWP based on need until thed.
-When the cost cap is reached, the participant is disenrolled from the MCWP and informed on of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, t are followed to determine in advance of waiver entrance that the individual's health and welfare cost limit: WP case managers conduct a comprehensive assessment of the applicant to determine service th participant's input, develop a Participant Centered Service Plan (PCSP) delineating how be met and the funding source for all services.
-Of the services identified, only those services State Plan services, other services, and supports, and which are used as the payer of last resort icipant under the MCWP.
-Participants receive services under the MCWP based on need until thed.
-When the cost cap is reached, the participant is disenrolled from the MCWP and informed t are followed to determine in advance of waiver entrance that the individual's health and welfare cost limit: WP case managers conduct a comprehensive assessment of the applicant to determine service th participant's input, develop a Participant Centered Service Plan (PCSP) delineating how be met and the funding source for all services.
-Of the services identified, only those services State Plan services, other services, and supports, and which are used as the payer of last resort icipant under the MCWP.
-Participants receive services under the MCWP based on need until thed.
-When the cost cap is reached, the participant is disenrolled from the MCWP and informed th participant's input, develop a Participant Centered Service Plan (PCSP) delineating how be met and the funding source for all services.
-Of the services identified, only those services State Plan services, other services, and supports, and which are used as the payer of last resort icipant under the MCWP.
-Participants receive services under the MCWP based on need until ched.
-When the cost cap is reached, the participant is disenrolled from the MCWP and informed State Fair Hearing.
-When a participant is disenrolled from the MCWP, they may be enrolled in PS Program (RWHAP) or provided services from other available funding sources to help lealth and welfare of the participant.
-As long as the participant remains eligible for Medi-Cal, the to receive all of the Medi-Cal State Plan services they were eligible to receive while enrolled of services provided by other funding sources may differ from MCWP services.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the circumstances post-entrance to the waiver that requires the provision of services in an amount in order to assure the participant's health and welfare, the state has established the following verse impact on the participant (check each that applies): eferred to another waiver that can accommodate the individual's needs. in excess of the individual cost limit may be authorized. es for authorizing additional services, including the amount that may be authorized:
+B-2: Individual Cost Limit (2 of 2)

+b.
+Method of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit:

+Prior to enrollment, MCWP case managers conduct a comprehensive assessment of the applicant to determine service needs.
+Case managers, with participant's input, develop a Participant Centered Service Plan (PCSP) delineating how participant's needs are to be met and the funding source for all services.
+Of the services identified, only those services which exist in addition to State Plan services, other services, and supports, and which are used as the payer of last resort may be provided to a participant under the MCWP.
+Participants receive services under the MCWP based on need until individual cost cap is reached.
+When the cost cap is reached, the participant is disenrolled from the MCWP and informed of their right to request a State Fair Hearing.
+When a participant is disenrolled from the MCWP, they may be enrolled in the Ryan White HIV/AIDS Program (RWHAP) or provided services from other available funding sources to help safeguard the continued health and welfare of the participant.
+As long as the participant remains eligible for Medi-Cal, the participant will continue to receive all of the Medi-Cal State Plan services they were eligible to receive while enrolled in the MCWP.
+The scope of services provided by other funding sources may differ from MCWP services.

+c.
+Participant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

+The participant is referred to another waiver that can accommodate the individual's needs.

+Additional services in excess of the individual cost limit may be authorized.

+Specify the procedures for authorizing additional services, including the amount that may be authorized:

+Other safeguard(s)